Since 1972 the Residency Program served over 1,600 artists.

 [This program is presently on pause while we relocate to Atlanta, Georgia.]

-The Residency Program supports projects which approach media as a contemporary electronic and cinematic art form, providing artists with time and space for aesthetic exploration in the creation of new work.
-The self-directed work environment offers personalized instruction, use of a unique imaging system and access to the media library.
+The Residency Program supports projects which approach media as a contemporary electronic and cinematic art form.
+The self-directed work environment offers personalized instruction, use of a unique imaging system, and access to an extensive media library.
 Artists use the system themselves, and have unlimited access to the studio during their stay, with time and space for aesthetic exploration in the creation of new works.

 Past participants received major awards from the NEA, Rockefeller Foundation, Guggenheim Foundation as well as many state, national and international funders.

 For more information about the history of the Residency Program please visit ETC History.